 With the availability of powerful and flexible online survey software, most colleges and universities have the option of administering the campus climate survey electronically.
 Compared to pen and paper, online administration has several benefits.
 First, since students' responses are automatically compiled in a database, online surveys do not require manual data entry, eliminating a major source of errors in pen and paper surveys.
-Second, the use of skip logic to customize the questions presented to each participant is smooth and seamless online, but cumbersome and error-prone in pen and paper administrations.
-For example, each student taking the campus climate survey should be asked whether or not he or she has experienced unwanted sexual contact since enrolling in school.
-Those that indicate having had such experiences are then asked to answer a series of questions about what hap-
+Second, the use of skip logic to customize the questions presented to each participant is smooth and seamless online but cumbersome and error-prone in pen and paper administrations.
+For example, each student taking the campus climate survey should be asked whether or not they have experienced unwanted sexual contact since enrolling in school.
+Those that indicate having had such experiences are thenasked to answer a series of questions about what happened;